jtbx/callisto/README.md

 command line arguments.

-Callisto has zero runtime dependencies, unless you built it with support for GNU libreadline*.
+Callisto has zero runtime dependencies, unless you built it with support for GNU libreadline [1].
 Lua 5.4 is statically linked in.
 This means that the same binary will work across different Linux distributions.

+Callisto relies on APIs standardized by POSIX.1-2017; therefore it cannot be used on operating systems that do not comply with this specification (like Microsoft Windows).

+Theoretically Callisto should work on all operating systems implementing POSIX.
+It has been tested on Linux and OpenBSD; but if you find Callisto unable to build on your platform, please let me know.
+Send an email to jeremy@baxters.nz or file a ticket by emailing ~jeremy/callisto@todo.sr.ht.

-*libreadline support can be enabled at build time, but is disabled by default.
+[1]: libreadline support can be enabled at build time, but is disabled by default.
 To force building with libreadline support, pass the `-wreadline` flag to the configure script.